 One useful tool is what's called the fundamental group of a shape.
 Take the sphere as an example.
-Pick a point A on the sphere and consider all the loops through that point - i.e. you look at all the paths you can trace out on the sphere which start and end at your point A. You consider two loops to be equivalent if you can morph one into the other without cutting either of them.
+Pick a point A on the sphere and consider all the paths you can trace out on the sphere which start and end at your point A. We will call such paths loops.
+You consider two loops to be equivalent if you can morph one into the other without cutting either of them.
 You can combine two loops p and q to get a third one by simply going around p first and then going around q.
 Also, if you traverse a loop in the clockwise direction, then this movement has an opposite, or an inverse, which is traversing it in the counterclockwise direction.

 Now on the sphere every loop can be transformed into every other loop.
 In particular, every loop can be contracted into the trivial loop, which goes nowhere and is just your base point A. The fundamental group in this case is also trivial, in other words it contains just one loop.
 This is true not only for the perfectly round sphere, but also for a deflated football, and for any other 2D surface that's topologically the same as the sphere.

 A general loop may wind around the hole a total of m times and around the body a total of n times.
 It turns out that any two loops are equivalent if they wind around the hole the same number of times and also wind around the body the same number of times.
-The fundamental group of the torus is the same as a group structure you get from looking at ordered pairs of whole numbers (to be precise, it's same as the direct product ZxZ, where Z is the set of whole numbers).
+The fundamental group of the torus has the same structure as a group you get from looking at ordered pairs of whole numbers (to be precise, the fundamental group of the torus is isomorphic to direct product ZxZ, where Z is the set of whole numbers).
 This is true not only for a perfectly round torus, but also for a really irregular and lumpy one.
 So the direct product of ZxZ, which is a well-understood structure, gives a good characterisation of tori, regardless of their exact geometry.